sheldonrampton/drupal8-drops/sites/all/modules/contrib/migrate_plus/migrate_example/README.txt

 ---------
 There are two primary components to this example:

-1. Migration configuration, in the config/install directory.
+1. Migration configuration, in the migrations and config/install directories.
    These YAML files describe the migration process and provide the mappings from the source data to Drupal's destination entities.
+The difference between the two possible directories:

+   a.
+Files in the migrations directory provide configuration directly for the migration plugins.
+The filenames are of the form <migration ID>.yml.
+This approach is recommended when your migration configuration is fully hardcoded and does not need to be overridden (e.g., you don't need to change the URL to a source web service through an admin UI).
+While developing migrations, changes to these files require at most a 'drush cr' to load your changes.

+   b.
+Files in the config/install directory provide migration configuration as configuration entities, and have names of the form migrate_plus.migration.<migration ID>.yml ("migration" because they define entities of the "migration" type, and "migrate_plus" because that is the module which implements the "migration" type).
+Migrations defined in this way may have their configuration modified (in particular, through a web UI) by loading the configuration entity, modifying its configuration, and saving the entity.
+When developing, to get edits to the .yml files in config/install to take effect in active configuration, use the config_devel module.

+   Configuration in either type of file is identical - the only differences are the directories and filenames.

 2. Source plugins, in src/Plugin/migrate/source.
 These are referenced from the configuration files, and provide the source data to the migration processing